 And let’s not even talk about the fact that they have no concept of Saturday or summer vacation.

 Basically I’ll sleep when I’m dead.
 Or when my boys are lazy teenagers, I’ll start clanging pots at 5 am as paybacks.
 But seriously, a 5-year-old who is ready for bed at seven and a 2-year-old who isn’t ready till nine – how do I manage this one?

 My basic healthy Ranch Dressing recipe takes only basic pantry ingredients, it’s made with Greek yogurt so it’s light, healthy and packed with protein, and it’s a surefire way to get kiddos to eat their veggies.
 Add a bit of barbecue sauce (Stubb’s is my favorite), and you get a hint of sweet, tangy zing in my Greek Yogurt Barbecue Ranch Dressing.
 I mean, it’s like crazy stupid easy to change up classic Ranch with a flavor that the kids still love.
-Pack it in their camp lunch boxes with some carrots and cucumbers – that’s definitely a snack that make my boys happy.
+Pack it into camp lunch boxes with carrots and cucumbers – that’s a snack that make my boys happy.
 Doesn’t help them sleep any better, but at least it stops their constant demands for food.